Church bell: Funeral and memorial ringing

 The ringing of a church bell in the English tradition to announce a death is called a death knell.
-The pattern of striking depended on the person who had died; for example in the counties of Kent and Surrey in England it was customary to ring three times three strokes for a man and three times two for a woman, with a varying usage for children.
+The pattern of striking depended on the person who had died; for example, in the counties of Kent and Surrey in England, it was customary to ring three times three strokes for a man and three times two for a woman, with varying usage for children.
 The age of the deceased was then rung out.
-In small settlements this could effectively identify who had just died.
+In small settlements, this could effectively identify who had just died.

 There were three occasions surrounding a death when bells could be rung.
-There was the "Passing Bell" to warn of impending death, the second the Death Knell to announce the death, and the last was the "Lych Bell", or "Corpse Bell" which was rung at the funeral as the procession approached the church.
+There was the "Passing Bell" to warn of impending death, the second was the actual Death Knell to announce the death, and the last was the "Lych Bell", or "Corpse Bell", rung as the funeral procession approached the church.
 This latter is known today as the Funeral toll.

 A more modern tradition where there are full-circle bells is to use "half-muffles" when sounding one bell as a tolled bell, or all the bells in change-ringing.
 This means a leather muffle is placed on the clapper of each bell so that there is a loud "open" strike followed by a muffled strike, which has a very sonorous and mournful effect.
-The tradition in the United Kingdom is that bells are only fully muffled for the death of a sovereign.
-A slight variant on this rule occurred in 2015 when the bones of Richard III of England were interred in Leicester Cathedral 532 years after his death.
+In the United Kingdom, bells are traditionally rang fully muffled only at the death of the sovereign.
+A slight variant of this rule occurred in 2015, when the bones of Richard III of England were found and later interred in Leicester Cathedral, 532 years after his death at the Battle of Bosworth Field.

 Sanctus bells

 The term "Sanctus bell" traditionally referred to a bell suspended in a bell-cot at the apex of the nave roof, over the chancel arch, or hung in the church tower, in medieval churches.
-This bell was rung at the singing of the Sanctus and again at the elevation of the consecrated elements, to indicate to those not present in the building that the moment of consecration had been reached.
-The practice and the term remain in common use in many Anglican churches.
+This bell has been rung at the singing of the Sanctus and again at the elevation of the consecrated elements, to indicate to those unable to see the altar that the consecration had been reached.
+The practice and the term remain common in many Traditional Catholic, Lutheran and Anglican churches.

-Within the body of a church the function of a sanctus bell can also be performed by a small hand bell or set of such bells (called altar bells) rung shortly before the consecration of the bread and wine into the Body and Blood of Christ and again when the consecrated elements are shown to the people.
-Sacring rings or "Gloria wheels" are commonly used in Catholic churches in Spain and its former colonies for this purpose.
+A small hand bell or set of such bells (called altar bells) may also be rung as a signal shortly before the consecration of the bread and wine into the Body and Blood of Christ, and again when each of the consecrated elements is shown to the people.
+Sacring rings or "Gloria wheels" are commonly used by Catholic churches in Spain and its former colonies for this purpose, with modern ones made from metal instead of the traditional wood.